deep-spin/tower-eval/README.md

 This command saves the output file of the original `lm_eval` command in a folder called `<output_dir>/<task>/<subtask>/<model_name>`.
 Evaluation results will be saved in `evaluation.json`, the config will be saved in `metadata.json`, and other files will be saved in this folder if specified.

-See `configs/examples/lm_harness.yaml` for an example config.
+See `configs/examples/lm_harness.yaml` for an example configuration.

 ## Citation